 Danny began his stand up career in 1998.
 A year later he won The Daily Telegraph Open Mic Award, the biggest national competition in the UK for new comics.
 In 2001, Danny debuted his first solo show at the Edinburgh Festival to audience enrapture and critical acclaim.
-Since then, he has continued to build on his stand up success in the UK, with 10 return visits to the Edinburgh Fringe.
-In 2014, his show ’12 Nights 12 Charities’ raised £75,000 for local Edinburgh charities.
-This was followed up with his biggest UK Tour to date throughout 2014/2015.
+Since then, he has continued to build on his stand up success in the UK, with 11 return visits to the Edinburgh Fringe and 7 UK tours.
+In addition, Danny has been involved in numerous benefits and fundraising ventures.
+In 2014, his solo show at the Fringe ’12 Nights 12 Charities’ raised £75,000 for local Edinburgh causes.

 Danny’s first two DVD’s ‘Live at The Opera House’, and ‘Live at the Athenaeum’ released only in Australia and New Zealand, enjoyed huge success.
-And in early 2012, Danny recorded his first worldwide DVD in his home town of Edinburgh, ‘Live At The Festival Theatre’.
-In addition, to regular appearances on Canada’s ‘Just For Laughs’ galas, Danny has also performed three times on ‘Live At The Apollo’, which he was invited to host last year.
-He has also featured on the ‘The Late Show with David Letterman’ and has recorded a highly prestigious one-hour Comedy Central Special entitled ‘Subject To Change’
+And, in 2012, Danny recorded his first worldwide DVD in his home town of Edinburgh, ‘Live At The Festival Theatre’.
+In addition, to regular appearances on Canada’s ‘Just For Laughs’ galas, Danny has also performed three times on ‘Live At The Apollo’ and also featured on the ‘The Late Show with David Letterman.’

 Most impressively, Danny has built up his massive audience around the world with relatively little TV or film exposure.
 He continues to attract growing numbers based on the most reliable media platform of them all: word of mouth.
 In 2019, Danny completed a major tour of Australia and New Zealand with his new show ‘Age Of Fools’ and embarked on a cross-country tour of Canada.